hoval58/qmc4categorical/README.md

 install.packages("ggplot2")
 ```

-## Run the examples
+## Running the examples

-- To run the toy example, run in R:
+- To run the toy example, run in R or RStudio:
 ```r
 source("Toy_Example/toy_driver.R")
 ```

-- To run the flood model example, run in R:
+- To run the flood model example, run in R or RStudio:
 ```r
 source("Flood_Example/flood_driver.R")
 ```

-The plots will be saved in the corresponding example folders (`toy_results` and `flood_results` folders).
+The plots will be saved in the corresponding example folders (as `toy_results` and `flood_results` folders).